ziokappa/SP6302LQ/README.md

 # SP6302LQ
-An Arduino sample driver for managing a SP6302LQ chipset based display
+An Arduino simple driver for managing a SP6302LQ chipset based display

 The driver has been tested with an Arduino Uno and a chipset SP6302LQ-001 installed on a PCB named (PCB-E088B-DISP-B).